 An AP that receives an Authentication frame within an RA-RU should schedule for transmission at a time no less than 3 TUs and no greater than 5 TUs subsequent to the transmission of the Authentication frame that is a response to that reception, a Trigger frame that allocates one or more RA-RUs for unassociated STAs.

-(#20512)
+NOTE --- This Trigger frame provides a potential opportunity for an unassociated STA that transmitted the Authentication frame to transmit a further Authentication frame or an Association Request frame. (#20512)

 An AP that supports the UORA procedure(#Ed) and broadcasts TWT operation and that operates(#21145) a BSS with a width of 80 MHz or greater and transmitting a Trigger frame that allocates one or more RA-RUs for unassociated STAs shall include at least 2 RA-RUs for unassociated STAs for at least one transmission of such a Trigger frame within a Broadcast TWT SP that meets the conditions described above.